andrew-healey/context-compression/README.md

   &> self_to_selective_run_1_restarted_with_o_zero.txt
 ```

 Using a K-zeroed-out new head.

-This will probably be identical to the KO-zeroed-out head.
+Hypothesis: This will probably be identical to the KO-zeroed-out head.

+Result: Unclear.
+I'm gonna run some more seeds later.

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \